Prenatal Health Screening: Tests Every Mother Should Consider

 Welcoming a new life into the world is an incredible journey, and ensuring your baby’s health starts long before birth.
 In Singapore, prenatal health screenings play a vital role in giving parents peace of mind and preparing for a healthy pregnancy.

+From advanced genetic tests to routine ultrasounds, these screenings provide valuable insights into your baby’s development.
 Let’s explore the essential tests every mother should consider to make informed decisions for a smooth and joyful pregnancy journey.

 What Is Prenatal Screening?